Save Development Time With AutoHotKey

 As a developer, have you ever been pushed to the brink of your sanity by having to re-enter form data each time you change a small detail of your application?
 I know I have.
 If you are a developer using Windows this post has some good news for you.
 AutoHotKey can save you a lot of time and help reduce the brain pain associated with tedious data entry.

 AutoHotKey is a free and open-source scripting language that can do all kinds of things, from simple form filling to much more complex tasks we aren't focused on.
 I stumbled onto their site and was hesitant at first.
 The last thing I wanted to do was get side tracked learning a new language.
 As it turns out, to use AutoHotKey for our purposes, very little knowledge of the language is required.

 Recently I found myself working on an ecommerce website that really tested my nerves.
 I was using Stripe and had to build my app to handle various scenarios based on the input provided by the user purchasing a product.
 Stripe provides a great platform and great testing tools but I found myself having to fill out the Stripe Checkout form over and over and over again.

-I built an example on Code Sandbox to illustrate my point.
 This mini-app tracks the time it takes to fill out the form.
 Use

 4242 4242 4242 4242 as the card number (the Stripe testing code for a successful transaction).